 The Sovereign Project is located in the highly prospective Julimar region of Western Australia, ~70km north-east of Perth.
 At the Sovereign Project, DevEx is exploring a large, 12km long mafic-ultramafic intrusion complex for nickel, copper and platinum group elements (Ni-Cu-PGE) along strike from the globally significant Julimar Ni-Cu-PGE discovery to the south and the Yarawindah Brook Ni-Cu-PGE project to the north, owned by Chalice Mining Ltd (ASX: CHN) and by Caspin Resources Ltd (ASX: CPN) respectively (Figure 1).

-Figure 1: DevEx Tenement together with the Australian Silica Quartz Group Ltd (ASQ) Tenement overlying airborne magnetics (RTP) in relation to Chalice Gold Limited’s recent high-grade palladium-nickel discovery (ASX: CHN) at the Julimar Project.
+Figure 1: DevEx Tenement together with the Australian Silica Quartz Group Ltd (ASQ) Tenement overlying airborne magnetics (RTP) in relation to Chalice Mining Limited’s high-grade palladium-nickel discovery (ASX: CHN) at the Julimar Project.
 The outline of the Julimar Complex was interpreted by the Company from information in Harrison (1984).

 DevEx is currently exploring the western half of the Sovereign mafic-ultramafic Intrusion (E70/3405) under an Earn-In Agreement with Australian Silica Quartz Group Ltd (ASX: ASQ).
 The eastern half of the intrusion is located within a granted tenement held by DevEx (E70/5365) – see Figure 1.